amrnet/amrnet/docs/data.rst

             Organism Name: Escherichia coli

-    2. You will receive email from us with all the necessary detailed. like: **API_TOKEN_KEY, collection, database, dataSource**.
+    2. You will receive email from us with all the necessary details. like: **API_TOKEN_KEY, collection, database, dataSource**.
     3. Once you received these details use the method below to download required data.
     4. To download data with specific Country and Date add a **filter**.